 Understanding our mechanisms with which we reduce dissonance and recognizing when it occurs are key to making informed and constructive decisions.
 Self-awareness and mindfulness practice empower us to notice inconsistencies in our thinking and find the space between dissonance triggers and our reaction so we can choose a response we are truly happy with.

 We hope you enjoyed reading this article.
-Don’t forget to download these Positive Psychology Exercises for free.
+Don’t forget to download our three Positive CBT Exercises for free.

 - Cooper, J. (2007).
 Cognitive dissonance: 50 Years of a classic theory.
 SAGE Publications.

 - Cooper, J. (2016).
 Vicarious cognitive dissonance: Changing attitudes by experiencing another’s pain.
 In J. P. Forgas, J. Cooper, & W. D. Crano (Eds.), The psychology of attitudes and attitude change.
 Psychology Press.